Registration is required in advance.

 Talk with your high school counselor and ask if Italian AP courses are offered at your school.
 If it is, the counselor will have all the necessary information for you.

 If Italian AP is NOT offered at your school: you still need to talk with your counselor to have him/her help you work through any steps necessary for possibly taking the exam at a school other than your own.
 The College Board has just approved a fully online AP Italian Course, that should be available on its website.

 College Board will not deny anyone, but school districts may not have locations available.
 If your school does not offer the Italian AP Exam you should call 877 – 274-6474 to find a school in the area that administers this AP Exam and will allow a non-registered student (of a given school) to take the exam.

 Exams’ dates are posted on the College Board website well ahead of time.

-Visit this page at the beginning of the school year so that you can plan accordingly.
+Visit this page at the beginning of the school year to plan accordingly.

 What to expect?

 The AP Italian Language and Culture Exam will have question types and point values that will remain stable and consistent from year to year, so you and your students know what to expect on exam day.
-The 2020 AP Italian Language and Culture Exam will had a new Section I (Multiple-choice).
+The AP Italian Language and Culture Exam will have a new Section I (Multiple-choice).
 The only change in Section II (Free-Response) is the name of the persuasive essay, which is now called the argumentative essay, to better align it with what is expected in this task, but the task itself is not changing, nor is how it is scored.